telerik/winforms-docs/visual-studio-integration/install-using-nuget.md

 * [Get the packages from the Telerik NuGet server](#download-from-the-nuget-server)

->important The NuGet packages for Telerik UI for WinForms are created with a newer version of nuget.exe since R1 2018.
-If Visual Studio 2012 is used and the version of NuGet Package Manager is below 2.8, it won`t be able to install the NuGet packages.
-The possible solution is to update the version of NuGet Package Manager following these steps:
-1\.
-Open Visual Studio 2012
-2\.
-Tools >> Extensions and Updates
-3\.
-Updates >> Visual Studio gallery
-4\.
-NuGet Package Manager >> Update
->

 ## Manually Download NuGet Packages

 1. First you need to log in using your licensed account.
 This way you will be able to download the packages: